rainlanguage/docs.rainprotocol.xyz/versioned_docs/version-1.0.0/guides/Using Rain VM Opcodes/running-an-opcodes-example.md

 This article will take the developer through an example of how to get the Rain Protocol code running on their machine, and then writing a test which handles and processes opcodes for performing a very simple piece of functionality.

 Please be aware, this project is under constant development, and these examples are likely to change.
-We would love your feedback on this article so please join our [Discord][discord] server in order to discuss with us and other like-minded developers who may also be able to help with any questions.
+We would love your feedback on this article so please join our [Telegram][telegram] server in order to discuss with us and other like-minded developers who may also be able to help with any questions.

 ## Setting Up